Nelson Rodrigues: Family

+Writing

 Nelson Rodrigues wrote 17 full-length plays, 9 novels and thousands of short stories.
 He was most influential as a playwright, and his plays include Toda Nudez Será Castigada (All Nudity Shall Be Punished), Dorotéia, and Beijo no Asfalto (The Asphalt Kiss, or The Kiss on the Asphalt), all considered classics of the Brazilian stage.

 Rodrigues' plays were divided into three categories by critic Sábato Magaldi: psychological, mythical and Carioca tragedies.
 The latter plays, which include some of his later and best-known productions, are mostly tragicomedies where Rodrigues explored the lives of Rio’s lower-middle class, a population never deemed worthy of the stage before him.
 From the beginning, Rodrigues's plays shocked audiences and attracted the attention of censors.

 Rodrigues's third play (1945) "Álbum de família" (Family Album) chronicled a semi-mythical family living on the fringes of society and mired in incest, rape and murder.
 It was considered so controversial that it was censored and only allowed to be staged 21 years later.

 Other important earlier plays included "Anjo Negro" (Black Angel), an explosive 1946 play held from the stage by censorship until 1948 that deals with issues of race and incest.
 In the play — which takes place in a semi-mythical setting, which is never identified — a successful black doctor marries a white woman and their marriage cannot help but reflect the dysfunctional race relations of society at large.
 The woman slowly kills their black children one by one, and the husband does nothing to intervene.
 When the doctor's white brother arrives, his wife sleeps with him in the hopes of having a white son.

 In the 1960 play "O Beijo no Asfalto" (The Asphalt Kiss or the Kiss on the Asphalt), Rodrigues tackled the issue of homophobia.
 In the play, a recently married man comforts a dying stranger who has just been run over in a traffic accident.
 A newspaper reporter witnesses the kiss and spins a salacious story that the two were lovers.
 The kiss occurs before the play actually begins and, Rashomon-like, it assumes different characteristics according to who describes it.
 Slowly, the innuendos and lies begin to corrode the young man's marriage.
 The play was written in 1960 at the request of actress Fernanda Montenegro.
 Rodrigues reportedly wrote it in three weeks.